 - · WHATEVER your MICRO is you can use it to make a good income!
-Even if you only have a couple of hours spare each week! - We have put together a package of easy, sensible and practical business ideas which can easily be used by anyone with any micro.
+Even if you only have a couple of hours spare each week! - er a package of easy, sensible and practical business ideas which can easily be used by anyone with any micro.
 No computer expertise required !! - · Earn ££'s from home doing what you enjoy doing using your COMPUTER!
-It doesn't matter which - · You probably already have all you need to start earning. - .
-THOUSANDS of potential customers in your area who will GLADLY pay for your services.
+It doesn't matter which - · You probably already have all you need to start earning. - THOUSANDS of potential customers in your area who will GLADLY pay for your services.
 We will show you how to find them!

 Full step by step guide to EARNING MONEY FROM YOUR MICRO.
-FREE BUSINESS IDEAS CASSETTE TAPE WITH EVERY COPY, £12.95 inc p&p
+FREE BUSINESS IDEAS CASSETTE TAPE WITH EVERY COPY. £12.95 inc p&p

-SPECIAL OFFER:- Buy both of the above - discount \$2,00.
-INTRASET LIA, (Dept.NCE) FREEPOST (No stamp needed) 6 GILDERDALE CLOSE, GORSE COVERT, BIRCHWOOD,WARRINGTON, CHESHIRE, WA2 2BR (Large SAE for further de can't make decent music using a computer-based system.
-Just that I don't like most of the stuff produced; it all sounds like old Human League records to me, without the singing
+SPECIAL OFFER: Buy both of the above - discount £2.00.
+INTRASET Ltd. (Dept NCE) FREEPOST (No stamp needed) 6 GILDERDALE CLOSE, GORSE COVERT, BIRCHWOOD, WARRINGTON, CHESHIRE, WA3 2BR (Large SAE for further details)

-Tone deat
+Tone deaf

 Everybody has got a phobia, and I am prepared to admit, in public that mine is computer music.
-Now I'm not saying that you
+Now I'm not saying that you can't make decent music using a computer-based system.
+Just that I don't like most of the stuff produced; it all sounds like old Human League records to me, without the singing.

-Now I am sure that many of you will disagree strongly with me, but let me ask you a question - how do you think all this dreadful music in the charts is produced (Rick Astley, Kylie Minoque et al)?
+Now I am sure that many of you will disagree strongly with me, but let me ask you a question - how do you think all this dreadful music in the charts is produced (Rick Astley, Kylie Minogue et al)?

-However, I wouldn't deny anyone their pleasure - and so I'll move onto a quick look at the MUSIC 5000 Junior from Hybrid Technology.
+However, I wouldn't deny anyone their pleasure - and so Ill move onto a quick look at the MUSIC 5000 Junior from Hybrid Technology.